Stiphr/Steam-Account-Details-Retrieval/README.md

    - For Excel file export: exported-accounts.xlsx

 ## File Formats

-   - Text file (.txt): The script reads the provided text file, retrieves the specified number of accounts, and exports the data to an Excel file.
+   - Text file (.txt): The script reads the provided text file, which should have the following format for each account:

+     ```ruby
+     Username:Password:Shared_Secret:Identity_Secret

    - Excel file (.xlsx): The script reads the provided Excel file, retrieves the specified number of accounts, and exports the data to a text file.

 ## Dependencies